What is misconduct in the workplace?

 Deal with misconduct in a timely manner to limit your liability as an employer for the offending employee’s actions.
 Not acting when you become aware of misconduct could result in employees thinking that their behavior is okay and committing further infractions.
 Delaying an investigation can allow a hostile work environment to develop and make any possible victims of misconduct feel disrespected.

 Gather testimony from everyone involved in the misconduct allegation and review any physical evidence.
-In cases of harassment, ask the employee making the complaint to create a written timeline of each incident, beginning with the date the harassment started.
 If you are close to someone who is accused of misconduct, consider forming a review board to handle the investigation objectively.
-While you investigate, you may want to take interim action, such as a temporary paid suspension or transfer to another position.
+While you investigate, you may want to take interim action, like a temporary paid suspension or transfer to another position.

 3. Document evidence